aberke/eat-healthy-NYC/README.md

 TODO
 ---

+- on get directions:
+	- center map to where you are location
+	- zoom out to show both destination and current location

+- Market.prototype.setOpenClosedStatus
+	- uncomment and use <h2 id='open-closed-title'>OPEN | CLOSED</h2>

-- normalize date/time data
+- do better job sanitizing hours data
-	- IMPLEMENT normalize_datetime

-- make markers that represent markets not open today a lower opacity
 - on creation of market, give open boolean

 - limit API use to just my IPs

 - /admin page for creating new competitions

+DESIGN TODO
+---

+- Nicer loading screen

+- design for directions

+- design for marker icon key